opentiny/fluent-editor/CONTRIBUTING.md

 # Contributing

-We are delighted that you are interested in contributing to the Fluent Editor open-source project.
+We are delighted that you are interested in contributing to the TinyEditor open-source project.
 There are many ways to contribute, and you can choose one or more based on your strengths and interests:

 - Report [new issues](https://github.com/opentiny/fluent-editor/issues/new?assignees=&labels=%F0%9F%90%9B++bug&projects=&template=bug-report.yml&title=%F0%9F%90%9B+%5BBug%5D%3A+)
 - Provide more detailed information for [existing issues](https://github.com/opentiny/fluent-editor/labels/bug), such as additional screenshots, detailed reproduction steps, or providing a minimal reproducible demo link
 - Submit Pull requests to fix typos in the documentation or to make the documentation clearer and more comprehensive
-- Add the official assistant WeChat: opentiny-official (note: Fluent Editor), join the technical discussion group
+- Add the official assistant WeChat: opentiny-official (note: TinyEditor), join the technical discussion group

-Once you have used Fluent Editor rich text and participated in several of the above forms of contributions, and have become familiar with Fluent Editor, you can try more challenging tasks, such as:
+Once you have used TinyEditor rich text and participated in several of the above forms of contributions, and have become familiar with TinyEditor, you can try more challenging tasks, such as:

 - Fixing bugs, starting with [good first issue](https://github.com/opentiny/fluent-editor/labels/good%20first%20issue)
 - Implementing new features